ploWoj/Sea-Trade-Simulator/README.md

 * [Technologies](#technologies)

 ## General info
-This project of See Trade Game allowed to travelling and trading player on diffrent isladns.
+This project of See Trade Game allowed to travelling and trading player on diffrent islands.
 ## Technologies
 * c++
 * stl (cointeiners, alogrithm, smart pointers, etc.)